guille/download_tv/README.md

 # daily-shows

+daily-shows is a Ruby command line application that automatically downloads the new episodes from the shows you follow.
+It grabs the list of shows from your MyEpisodes account.

+### Installation

+Clone the repository.

 Modify the config_example.rb file and rename it to config.rb

-Run the binary ./bin/run to pull the last episodes.
-If you want to repeat a past day, you can set an offset (./bin/run <offset>) that will start pulling episodes from that many days ago.
+### Usage

+Three binaries are provided:

+* /bin/run: Fetches the list of episodes from MyEpisodes and tries to download all the new episodes since the last time the program was run.
+This binary accepts an offset as a parameter in order to re-download the episodes from previous days.

-Another binary is provided (./bin/dl).
-Passing a show name and episode as a parameter, it tries to download it.
-Example: *dl The Big Bang Theory S08E01*
+* /bin/dl: This binary accepts a show name and episode as a parameter, and will try to download said episode.
+Example: *dl Breaking Bad S04E01*

-### Contributing

-Contributions and feature suggestions are welcome.
-Just clone the repository and submit a pull request.
+* /bin/fromfile: Takes a text file as an argument.
+Each line of the file is interpreted as a episode to download.
+Example: *dl /path/to/listofeps*